nitishkumarpandit-dev/Interactive-Website-Development-Congifyz/README.md

 ## How to Use

-1. Clone the repository or download the files (`index.html` and `styles.css`).
+1. Clone the repository or download the files (`index.html`).
 2. Open `index.html` in a web browser to view the resume.
 3. Modify the content of `index.html` to fit your own information:
    - Update the name, job title, summary, experience, education, skills, and contact details as needed.
-4. Customize the styles in `styles.css` to change colors, fonts, layout, etc., to match your preferences.
-5. Save your changes and refresh the browser to see the updated resume.
+4. Save your changes and refresh the browser to see the updated resume.

 ## Example